FuelLabs/proxy-chunks-minimal-example/README.md

 Finished debug [unoptimized + fuel] target(s) [400.04 KB] in 1.83s
 ```

+## Storage Considerations and Recommendations

+- The FuelVM provides an LDC instruction, which is used by Sway's `std::execution::run_external` to mimic the behavior of EVM’s `delegatecall`, allowing execution of instructions from another contract while retaining the original storage context.
+This is the intended means of implementing this standard.
+- The proxy contract MUST store the address of its target at storage slot `0x7bb458adc1d118713319a5baa00a2d049dd64d2916477d2688d76970c898cd55` (equivalent to `sha256("storage_SRC14_0")`).
+It SHOULD use other proxy-specific storage fields within the SRC14 namespace to avoid collisions with the target’s storage.
+It MAY overlap its storage definition with that of the target contract if necessary.
+- The target contract MUST NOT:
+  - Use the SRC14 namespace in its storage.
+  - Use the storage slot `0x7bb458adc1d118713319a5baa00a2d049dd64d2916477d2688d76970c898cd55` (equivalent to `sha256("storage_SRC14_0")`).
+  - Use the storage slot `0xbb79927b15d9259ea316f2ecb2297d6cc8851888a98278c0a2e03e1a091ea754` (equivalent to `sha256("storage_SRC14_1")`).

+#### Edge Cases

+- **Storage collisions**:
+  If both the proxy contract and the target contract store a variable at the same slot, a storage collision will occur, where one value can overwrite the other.
+Care should be taken to follow the recommendations [above](./Storage considerations and recommendations).

+- **Function selector collisions**:
+  If the proxy contract and the target contract have separate methods with the same function selector, the contract owner may unintentionally call a privileged proxy method instead of the intended method on the implementation contract.
+Care should be taken to ensure that methods on the target contract do not share function selectors with methods on the proxy contract.

+- **Incorrect change of ownership**:
+  Care should be taken when transferring ownership of the proxy.
+If ownership is transferred to the incorrect [State](https://github.com/FuelLabs/sway-standards/blob/ab52d73f5a53d9463cb644954a774a2c7c93684c/standards/src/src5.sw#L4), you may permanently lose ownership of the proxy contract.

+### Recommended Processes

+- Deploy using `forc` with proxy functionality enabled.
+- Upgrade using `forc` while keeping the same proxy contract.
+- To change proxy ownership, call the `set_proxy_owner()` method of the proxy contract.
+An example script for performing this task can be found in the [sway-standard-implementations repo](https://github.com/FuelLabs/sway-standard-implementations/blob/master/src14/owned_proxy/scripts/src/set_proxy_owner.rs).

 ## Putting It All Together (Chunking + Proxies Demo)
 #### Chunking